This content was published on March 20, 2020. It was updated on April 30, 2020. Additional material was added in the following sections:

 Symptoms of COVID-19

 We are learning more about COVID-19 every day.
 What we do know is that older adults are most at risk of getting the sickest and dying from COVID-19; the older a person is, the higher their risk of death.
-Younger people have a greater risk of dying if they have a chronic comorbid (existing and unrelated) illness such as heart disease, diabetes, or asthma.5
+Adults are at increased risk of severe illness or death if they are severely obese (body mass index [BMI] of 40 or higher), or have a chronic comorbid (existing and unrelated) illness such as heart disease or diabetes.5

 These groups are also most likely to get more sick more quickly.
 If you have a care recipient in one of these groups, be extra vigilant (alert) for any changes in their medical status.
 If you observe any changes in your care recipient’s status, notify your supervisor immediately.
-If the care recipient develops any worsening symptoms, such as greater difficult breathing or shortness of breath, call 911.
+If the care recipient has emergency symptoms, call 911.

 COVID-19 Mortality Rate